Insights

 Are your Stones listed in CSI MasterFormat / ready for spec?

 Yes.
-Our natural Stone products fit under CSI MasterFormat Division 04 22 26 (Adhered Stone Veneer) and Division 04 43 00 (Stone Masonry), depending on the assembly.
+Our Natural Stone products fit under CSI MasterFormat Division 04 22 26 (Adhered Stone Veneer) and Division 04 43 00 (Stone Masonry), depending on the assembly.
 We’ll provide a starting spec section, Stone data sheets, and any performance data needed to finalize your project manual.
-Custom Stone — cut pieces, coping, architectural accents — can also be specified by drawing and shop-ticket reference.
+Custom Stone, cut pieces, coping, Architectural Elements, can also be specified by drawing and shop-ticket reference.

 Do you offer AIA-accredited Lunch & Learns for architects and designers?